Amsterdam title

 Inside the Prinses Catharina Amalia

-Taking the shot on the left
+Taking the previous shot

 David and Eric